 Employers are legally obliged to pay holiday pay to all their employees over the age of compulsory education including casual employees.

-Employees are legally entitled to 5.6 weeks (28 days) paid holiday per year, based on working 5 or 6 days per week.
+Employees are legally entitled to 5.6 weeks (28 days) paid holiday per year, based on working five or six days per week.
 Bank holidays are not automatically paid leave; they can be a normal working day or be included in the employee’s annual leave entitlement.

 Part-time employees are also entitled to a minimum of 5.6 of their working weeks paid holiday each year.
 In some cases, it may be advisable to calculate a part-time employee’s holiday entitlement in hours rather than days, e.g. if they do not work the same hours on each of their working days.